Nikifor999/AiChat/README.md

 - **AI response contains Markdown syntax (e.g., `**bold**`)**:
   - Render Markdown in the frontend using a library like `marked.js`.
   - Alternatively, strip Markdown formatting from backend responses.

----

-## License
-This project is open-source and available under the [MIT License](LICENSE).

----

-## Acknowledgments
-Special thanks to the [Java Master YouTube Channel](https://www.youtube.com/watch?v=KX1BuokLLpg&ab_channel=JavaMaster) for inspiration and guidance on building the chat functionality.